SgtWiggles/ume/README.md

 Accelerators can be set to any mask value from the GdkModifierType in gdktypes.h.
 For reference look at: https://github.com/GNOME/gtk/blob/master/gdk/gdktypes.h

 ###### Configuration Settings
-Key bindings can be unbound by erasing the field and leaving it blank.
+Key bindings can be unbound by erasing the value and leaving it blank.

 | Config Key | Default | Description |
 | --- | --- | --- |